yours-truly/kirby-slack/README.md

 ## Installation

-Download the plugin from GitHub and put it in your `site/plugins` folder.
+Download the plugin from GitHub and put its contents into `site/plugins/slack`.

+Or add it as Git submodule:

+    git submodule add https://github.com/yours-truly/kirby-slack.git site/plugins/slack

+## Local quickstart

+Start your kirby server:

+    php -S 0.0.0.0:8080

+In a second terminal [set up a tunnel](https://ngrok.com/) to expose your local server:

+    ngrok 8080

-## Slack integration
+## Configuration

 Goto to your team's Slack integrations page and set choose __Slash Commands__ from the _DIY Integrations & Customizations_ section.